 Its 4am, my transfer coach leaves in 45 minutes.
-I stand in the kitchen of my sisters hotel, scoffing cold left over noodles.
+I stand in the kitchen of my sister’s hotel, scoffing cold left over noodles.
 Desperately trying to sober up before I prepare to sneak back into the hotel room and pretend I have been there for hours.
-‘You stink’ mumbles my dad half asleep, I continue to enter the room about as subtly as one can after several jagerbombs, ‘and you haven’t packed.
-We leave in half an hour’.
+‘You stink,’ mumbles my dad half asleep.
+I continue to enter the room about as subtly as one can after several jagerbombs, ‘And you haven’t packed.
+We leave in half an hour.’

-The next day, with the mountain air slowly clearing my hungover fuzzy brain, we meet up with Johan our ski instructor, ‘so you want to try the steps, huh?’
+The next day, with the mountain air slowly clearing my hungover fuzzy brain, we meet up with Johan, our ski instructor.
+‘So you want to try the steps, huh?’
 As he says this I am massively regretting saying yes to that final stein of beer.

-‘The trick is to relax your legs’ Johan explains as he takes on the steps with ease, gracefully stopping at the bottom.
+‘The trick is to relax your legs,’ Johan explains as he takes on the steps with ease, gracefully stopping at the bottom.
 It’s another beautifully clear day at the top of the mountain, and the sun glistens off the snow.
 I can hear the wiring of the gondola as it unloads excited mountain goers.
 Deep breath, and down I go.
-I point my skis at the steps, inside my head Frankie goes to Hollywood is singing encouragingly ‘Relax, don’t do it, when you want to go to it…’.
-Suddenly my legs have a life of their own, I have made it half way down, my skis are gliding rhythmically over the snowy mounds.
-I open my mouth to celebrate my successful descent a minute too early, and slide the remainder of the way on my back, collecting snow down the neck of my jacket.
+I point my skis at the steps, inside my head Frankie goes to Hollywood is singing encouragingly ‘Relax, don’t do it, when you want to go to it…’ Suddenly my legs have a life of their own, I have made it half way down, my skis are gliding rhythmically over the snowy mounds.
+I open my mouth to celebrate my successful descent a minute too early, and slide the remainder of the way on my back, collecting snow down the back of my jacket.
 As I lay there on the cold refreshing powder, I can’t help thinking that I should have stuck to the après.

 To see more of the trip check out my Obergurgl video: